 MELANOMA

-The most severe form of skin cancer.
+The most serious form of skin cancer.

 What is melanoma?

-The seven common types of melanoma cancer
+The seven most common melanoma types

 Superficial Spreading Melanoma